 3.1 Debug logs

-- Turn debug logs as described in Acronis Backup 12.5 and 12: how to collect debug logs (Windows)
+- Turn on debug logs for mms and service_process as described in Acronis Backup 12.5 and 12: how to collect debug logs (Windows)

 - Reproduce the issue.

 - Collect debug logs and turn off debug logging.